-Included in Infrastructure division is S & T Plastics.
-Following the Board approved decision in May 2018 to exit realisable value and costs associated with closing down the business as disclosed in note C4.
+\ Included in Infrastructure division is S & T Plastics.
+Following the Board approved decision in May 2018 to exit the Plastics business the sale process is underway.
+Management has undertaken an evaluation of the expected realisable value and costs associated with closing down the business as disclosed in note C4.